Jayden-Lind/jayden-lind.github.io/_posts/2022-06-22-htb-retired.md

 sVar2 = read(sockfd,buffer,(ulong)msglen);
 ```

+By researching up on binary exploitation, John Hammonds [Video](https://www.youtube.com/watch?v=i5-cWI_HV8o&t=896s) (shoutout John Hammond!) explains the idea of ROP (Return Oriented Programming) really well.
+Our binary is different from this example, but we can use this as a basis point.

-What we can do is look at using this overflow to then bypass the NX (No eXecute) on the stack by calling mprotect() on the stack space, making the stack executable.
-An okay example to follow is [Bypass NX with mprotect](https://syrion.me/blog/elfx64-bypass-nx-with-mprotect/).
-The instructions skip over some steps, but using this blog post, John Hammonds [Video](https://www.youtube.com/watch?v=i5-cWI_HV8o&t=896s) (shoutout John Hammond!) and the [jmp rsp](https://ir0nstone.gitbook.io/notes/types/stack/reliable-shellcode/using-rsp) to execute what we put on the stack.
+What we can do is look at using this overflow to then bypass the NX (No eXecute) on the stack by calling mprotect() on the stack address space, making the stack executable.
+An okay example of this is [Bypass NX with mprotect](https://syrion.me/blog/elfx64-bypass-nx-with-mprotect/), but the instructions skip over some steps, and dont explain enough of the steps.

+But this is not enough, as we need a way to execute the stack, and that can be done with a "jmp rsp" (jump to stack pointer) and we can use the [jmp rsp](https://ir0nstone.gitbook.io/notes/types/stack/reliable-shellcode/using-rsp) instructionsto execute what we put on the stack.

-High Level Overview:
+### High Level Overview:

 We need to get the address of mprotect on the stack, the return addresses to pop the parameters we want to use in mprotect() in the stack, so that mprotect() can then be executed to make the stack executable and then execute our code through a jmp rsp instruction.